-From June 2011, Ian has held the percussion chair at Les Miserablés (the world’s longest running musical) in London’s West End, following a successful tour with the re-orchestrated 25th Anniversary production.
+Scottish musician Ian Cape has held the percussion chair at Les Miserablés (the world’s longest running musical) in London’s West End since June 2011, following a record-breaking tour with the re-orchestrated 25th Anniversary production of the show.

-His musical endeavours have resulted in many memorable occasions, which include playing aeroplane engines in Bologna, tom-toms (instead of timps) in Damascus, and the vacuum cleaner, dressed as a budding housewife.
+His musical endeavours have resulted in many interesting experiences including playing aeroplane engines in Bologna, tom-toms (instead of timps) in Damascus, and the vacuum cleaner, dressed as a budding housewife.

 Ian is also involved with the music youth project at Cre8, a Macclesfield charity.

 FOR MORE INFORMATION or to contact please email firstname.lastname@example.org